 A: I've always made art!
 I couldn't stop doodling on the walls so my parents bought me sketchbooks.
 I have sketchbooks dating back to whenever I was little and I even go through them now to inspire myself.
 My parents have always been incredibly supportive of me.
-For a brief stint I wanted to be a policewoman in elementary school.
-Much respect to the police force but it's probably much better for everyone I didn't go into that field.

 Q: What does "being creative" mean to you?

 A: Being creative means abstract problem solving - learning how to get from point A to point B in an original way.
 Everyone has potential to be creative in their own way, whether that be in the field of art, math, science, or any other subject.
 You just have to harness your own creativity.

 A: My most important tool would honestly be the internet.
 It's important to have access to inspiration of places, things, and ideas I wouldn't be able to see or invent myself.
 I also like the Public Library's image library, because it is more authentic and artistic in the images it contains than the internet, although it contains less content.
 Another great tool is a supportive community - Mahla is made up of amazing people for encouraging the young artists of Pittsburgh in their work.

 A: I will be an apparel or home textile designer and painter.
 With a dog!
 And a garden.